redopsbay/cloudworkshop/content/_index.md

 ---
 title: "DevOps Workshop"
-chapter: true
+chapter: false
 weight: 1
 ---

 ![DevOps](/images/devops.png?width=20pc)

-# DevOps Demo
+# DevOps Workshops

+---

-Welcome to DevOps Workshop!
+Welcome to DevOps Workshops!

-A basic workshop that aims audience to automate certain things.

-Feel free to shared your feedback!
+A basic workshop that provides solutions in a real-world scenario's.
+Feel free to share your feedback!

+<b>Give us a star: [GitHub Official Repository](https://github.com/redopsbay/devops)</b>

-#### Note: Demonstrations are not built in chronological order.
-The solutions are experience-based and widely available.
+***Note:*** <i>Demonstrations are not built in chronological order.
+The solutions are experience-based and widely available.</i>